IntersectMBO/plutus/docs/fomega/formalization/Overview.md

 2. `fix` can be of kind `((k -> *) -> k -> *) -> k -> *`
 3. eliminations contexts can be used like it's in the specification

 2 is *much* simpler for formalization than 1, especially in a setting without hereditary substitutions.
-However 2 also requires a proof that it's as strong as the approaches.
+However 2 also requires a proof that it's as strong as the other approaches.

 3 is currently unexplored (this is a TODO).